Elderly female hand holding hand of young caregiver.

 How to Support Alzheimer’s Family Caregivers

 Accounting for 60-80% of dementia cases, Alzheimer’s is a crippling disease affecting older adults along with their families and caregivers.
-As the disease progresses, each day becomes more challenging than the last, and caregivers, who are often family members, watch their loved ones not only forget who they are but also witness their inability to physically and mentally complete simple tasks like speaking, walking, and swallowing.
+As the disease progresses, each day becomes more challenging than the last, and caregivers must watch their loved ones struggle.
 For family caregivers, this can be especially heartbreaking.
 Whether you’re an Alzheimer’s caregiver or looking to support caregivers you know, we’ve compiled recommendations to provide guidance and comfort to those caring for someone with Alzheimer’s.

 Challenges of Being an Alzheimer’s Caregiver for a Loved One